chrisarcand/chrisarcand.github.io/_posts/2013-09-02-what-happened-to-the-minnesota-orchestra.md

 ---
   layout: post
   title: "'What happened to the orchestra?'"
-  tags: [Misc]
+  tags: [Non-Tech]
 ---

 "What happened to the orchestra?"

 The question hit me hard.
 As the crosswalk light lit up and we started walking up Nicollet Avenue, I looked at my niece and I thought about the best way to explain it to her.
 It's not like I was expecting to answer this sort of question today.
 Just a fun little day adventure in downtown Minneapolis with my out-of-town niece, showing her the sights and sounds.